ankitagarwal/advanced_spam_cleaner/README.md

 * 2012070816 - Adding support for custom date range - 1.1
 * 2012070821 - Minor bug fixes - 1.2
 * 2012121900 - Minor bug fixes and improvments - 1.3
+* 2013032200 - Minor bug fixes, sats report, and other minor improvments - 1.4

 About Author